braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/react_native/push_notifications.md

 ### iOS setup

 #### Generating a New Push Key
-If you do not have a previous push key or certificate from Apple, follow [Step 1 of the iOS integration instructions]({{site.baseurl}}developer_guide/platform_integration_guides/ios/push_notifications/integration/#step-1-configure-push-notifications) to generate a new one and upload it to the Braze dashboard.
+If you do not have an existing push key or certificate from Apple or want to generate a new one, follow [Step 1 of the iOS integration instructions]({{site.baseurl}}/developer_guide/platform_integration_guides/ios/push_notifications/integration/#step-1-configure-push-notifications) to generate a new push key and upload it to the Braze dashboard.

 #### Migrating a Push Key from expo-notifications
 If you were previously using `expo-notifications` to manage your push key, run `expo fetch:ios:certs` from your application's root folder.
-This will download your push key, which can then be exported as a .p8 file and uploaded to the Braze dashboard.
+This will download your push key (a .p8 file), which can then be uploaded to the Braze dashboard.

 ### Android setup

 #### Step 1.1
 Set the `firebaseCloudMessagingSenderId` config prop in your `app.json`.
 See the [Android integration instructions]({{site.baseurl}}/developer_guide/platform_integration_guides/android/push_notifications/android/integration/standard_integration#step-4-set-your-firebase-credentials) on retrieving your sender ID.

-If you'd like the Braze SDK to automatically handle push deep links, set the `androidHandlePushDeepLinksAutomatically` config prop in your `app.json`.
+If you'd like the Braze SDK to automatically handle push deep links, set `androidHandlePushDeepLinksAutomatically: true` in your `app.json`.

 #### Step 1.2
 Add your `google-services.json` filepath to your `app.json`.
 This file is required when setting `enableFirebaseCloudMessaging: true` in your configuration.